jorgeandrespadilla/jorgeandrespadilla/README.md

 ### 🛠️ About Me

-I'm a Software Engineer specializing in Full-Stack Web Development and Artificial Intelligence, currently focusing on the exciting field of Generative AI to create innovative solutions.
+I'm a Software Engineer specializing in Full Stack Web Development and Artificial Intelligence, currently focusing on the exciting field of Generative AI to create innovative solutions.

 ### 📬 Let's Connect!